elastic/terraform-provider-elasticstack/docs/resources/fleet_integration.md

 ### Required

-- `name` (String) The package name.
+- `name` (String) The integration package name.
-- `version` (String) The package version.
+- `version` (String) The integration package version.

 ### Optional

 - `force` (Boolean) Set to true to force the requested action.
-- `skip_destroy` (Boolean) Set to true if you do not wish the package to be uninstalled at destroy time, and instead just remove the package from the Terraform state.
+- `skip_destroy` (Boolean) Set to true if you do not wish the integration package to be uninstalled at destroy time, and instead just remove the integration package from the Terraform state.

 ### Read-Only